zine-eddine303/obsidian-notes/flowgics case study.md

 ## Challenges

-Their key goals were:
+To meet their business goals, KB Systems needed to overcome several challenges that stood in the way of effectively presenting their ERP software, Flowgics, and engaging with potential clients.
+These challenges included the following:

+- **Lack of an online presence:** They had no existing website to showcase their ERP software, Flowgics, or communicate its features effectively.
-- To create a **funnel** that would encourage potential clients to **make contact** or request an **invoice** for Flowgics.
+- **Target audience engagement:** Creating a website that would resonate with the client segments and encourage them to take action, such as contacting the sales team or requesting an invoice.
-- To design and develop a **multilingual, accessible, and responsive website** that would effectively showcase Flowgics' features.
-- To ensure the website reflected the **brand identity** of the software.

-They also required seamless functionality:

-- A **dynamic invoice form** and a **contact form** with automated email redirection.
-- Support for **French and Arabic**, necessitating RTL design for the Arabic version of the website.
+- **Technical complexity:** Developing a multilingual, accessible, and fully responsive website that could cater to both Arabic (RTL) and French-speaking audiences required intricate planning and execution.
 ## Objectives

 The main objectives of the project were to:

-1. **Build an intuitive and accessible website** to attract and convert potential clients.
+1. **Develop an intuitive, accessible, and responsive website** to effectively showcase Flowgics and attract potential clients.
-2. Create a seamless **contact and invoice request process** to connect users with the sales team.
+2. **Implement a seamless process** for users to contact the sales team or request an invoice, ensuring ease of interaction.
-3. Use the software's **brand identity** and ensure high responsiveness across devices.
+3. **Reflect the product's brand identity** consistently throughout the website to reinforce trust and professionalism.

 ## The Process